ANDnXOR/ANDnXOR_DC32_Badge/ctf/ctf.md

 **How To**

+Infernal Packets: Fly’s Hellish Dilemma

 TLDR: Inspect the pcap traffic between Flynn and Arlene, and Arlene and the website.
 The communication has a zip file that needs to be cracked.
 Inside the zip is ssl debug info for decrypting the TLS website packets.
 Some OSINT/searching of Flynn Taggart is needed to unlock the zip from the clues in the comms.
+The fandom wiki lists Flynn's birthplace as Colorado (CO), and the Collector's Edition Cassette Tape from Doom Eternal has "Taggart93".
+Combined COTaggart93 to unlock the zip file.

 **flag{NetworkingtoFindFriends}**